 - The ability of each parent to put the child’s needs ahead of their own

 As every child custody lawyer will tell you, Colorado law recognizes that it is generally in every child’s best interest to have frequent contact with both parents and to have both parents actively engaged in their child’s upbringing.
 It is also important to note that, in Colorado, neither mothers nor fathers enter custody negotiations a step ahead of the other.
 Colorado law requires that parenting time and decision-making responsibilities be determined based on who is best able to serve the needs of the child, not the gender of the parent.

-The second component of parental responsibility in Colorado is formally called the “allocation of decision-making responsibility.”
+Another component of parental responsibility relating to Colorado child custody laws is formally called the “allocation of decision-making responsibility.”
 This is more commonly known as legal custody.
-Decision-making refers to a parent’s authority to make fundamental decisions about their child’s welfare.
-This decision-making authority includes the right to make major decisions, such as where the child will attend school and what extracurricular activities they will participate in.
+“Decision-making” refers to a parent’s authority to make fundamental decisions about their child’s welfare.
+This decision-making authority includes the right to make major decisions, such as where the child will attend school and what extracurricular activities that the child will participate in.
 Smaller everyday decisions generally are not included in this authority, meaning both parents can make these decisions when the child is in their care.

 A divorce custody lawyer who is attempting to help a client obtain decision-making authority will argue that, similar to parenting time above, their client making such decisions will be in the best interests of the child.